Guidance

 Summary

 The summary will be sent to potential reviewers to determine if your application is in their field of expertise.
-This summary may be available on external facing websites, so you should write it in plain English to ensure it can be understood by a variety of readers, for example:
+This summary may be available on external facing websites, so do not include any confidential or sensitive information.
+You should write it in plain English to ensure it can be understood by a variety of readers, for example:

 • opinion formers